Pursue your distinctive path at Miami U

 College of Arts and Science

-At Miami, students who pair traditional sciences or applied health majors with a Pre-medical Studies Co-major receive excellent preparation for careers following graduation or acceptance into graduate and professional health programs such as medicine.
+At Miami, students who pair traditional sciences or applied health majors with a Premedical and Pre-health Studies co-major receive excellent preparation for careers following graduation or acceptance into graduate and professional health programs such as medicine.
 Through the Mallory Wilson Center for Healthcare Education, students shadow medical practitioners and receive help with MCAT preparation.
-Over the past four years, 61.7% of College of Arts and Science medical school applicants were accepted—a great accomplishment when compared to the 42.7% national average.
+Over the past four years, 63% of College of Arts and Science medical school applicants were accepted—a great accomplishment when compared to the 43% national average.

 College of Education, Health, and Society